 Peter’s financial experience spans 30 years and he has extensive media experience, having spent the last 20 years in finance roles in the media sector.
 He was previously the Interim Finance Director at Centaur Media plc, Interim CFO of Bell Pottinger LLP, CFO of the Engine Group, and CFO of 19 Entertainment.
 Prior to that, he was Group Finance Director of Capital Radio plc.
 Peter has considerable experience in UK and US listed companies, with international exposure.

 Genevieve Shore joined Next 15 in February 2015 as non-executive Director.
-She chairs the Remuneration Committee and is a member of the Nomination and Audit Committees.
+She is the Senior Independent Director and chairs the Remuneration Committee and is a member of the Nomination and Audit Committees.